 I had many questions about life and the world, and Christian Science encouraged me to keep asking, keep exploring.
 As answers and healings came, I increasingly realized that nothing made me feel more alive or purposeful than actively practicing Christian Science.

 After earning a Master of Divinity in Biblical studies, I served as an Air Force chaplain.
 I entered the full-time healing practice in 1992.
 Teaching Sunday School was always my favorite church activity, and my conviction that anyone who loves God can learn to heal and that God is the only real Teacher led me to go through Normal class in 2006.
-I have served The Mother Church as a Regional Assistant to Christian Science Organizations, a staff editor for the religious periodicals, a member of the Board of Lectureship, President of the Board of Education, and I am currently serving on the Board of Directors and as a Trustee of The Christian Science Publishing Society.
+I have served The Mother Church as a Regional Assistant to Christian Science Organizations, a staff editor for the religious periodicals, a member of the Board of Lectureship, and as a Trustee of The Christian Science Publishing Society.
+I am currently serving as President of the Board of Education and on the Board of Directors.